tigerclaw-az/squarrels-vue/README.md

 1. Add entry to your `/etc/hosts` file with: `squarrels 127.0.0.1`
 1. Clone the repo
-2. Start the server with Docker, must have `docker-compose` installed to run
+2. Start the server, must have `docker-compose` installed to run
 3. Start the client
 4. Open 2 different browser instances and navigate to `http://squarrels:8181`
 5. Enter a different name for each player